 This process of granting API access is very straight forward.
 The first time you use the app upon installing an app that requires server side API access, follow the prompts to enable it.
 This must be done by an admin because to initialize the apps securely we need server side access to modify the app's internal settings with a secure token.

-The provisioning process takes place on zendesk.sweethawk.co.
-This is a secure server owned by SweetHawk.
+The provisioning process takes place on our secure app server.
 The first time an app is initialized, we create your account if this was the first app you installed.
 This account is assigned a unique token which identifies your account.
 This token is never shared with anyone and is required to access the data associated with your app.
 This token is stored with your app and is used in for example targets, and facilitates secure communication.
 This initialization process happens behind the scenes on the server side over a secure connection only.

 * Calendar: setting ticket fields and at the time of the event start and end, tagging the ticket.
 Also for sending notifications when other users update a calendar event.
 For a complete overview, please see which APIs are used by the Calendar app.